Teyras/MT/text/chapters/000_introduction.md

 programs submitted by students on the stability of measurement results is also examined.
 Among those, both containers and virtual machines are represented.
-Such technologies are necessary for the robustness of the system, but some of them might also help stabilize time measurements and thus allow for more efficient usage of multiprocessor hardware.
+Such technologies are necessary for the robustness of the system, but some of them might help stabilize time measurements as a side effect and thus allow for more efficient usage of multiprocessor hardware.

-We also include a comparison of load balancing strategies in the context of programming assignment solution evaluation, as the choice of a load balancing algorithm greatly affects the overall throughput of the whole system.
+Next, We include a comparison of load balancing strategies in the context of programming assignment solution evaluation, as the choice of a load balancing algorithm greatly affects the overall throughput of the whole system.
 The comparison also takes into account a possibly heterogenous computing environment